confio/tgrade-contracts/contracts/tgrade-valset/README.md

     #[serde(default)]
     pub auto_unjail: bool,

-    /// Fraction of how much reward is distributed between validators.
-The remainder is sent to the
-    /// `distribution_contract` with a `Distribute` message, which should perform distribution of
+    /// Validators who are caught double signing are jailed forever and their bonded tokens are
-    /// the sent funds between non-validators, based on their engagement.
+    /// slashed based on this value.
-    /// This value is in range of `[0-1]`, `1` (or `100%`) by default.
-    #[serde(default = "default_validators_reward_ratio")]
+    #[serde(default = "default_double_sign_slash")]
-    pub validators_reward_ratio: Decimal,
+    pub double_sign_slash_ratio: Decimal,

-    /// Address where part of the reward for non-validators is sent for further distribution.
-It is
+    /// Addresses where part of the reward for non-validators is sent for further distribution.
+These are
     /// required to handle the `Distribute {}` message (eg. tg4-engagement contract) which would
     /// distribute the funds sent with this message.
-    /// If no account is provided, `validators_reward_ratio` has to be `1`. pub distribution_contract: Option<String>,
+    ///
+    /// The sum of ratios here has to be in the [0, 1] range.
+The remainder is sent to validators via the
+    /// rewards contract.
+    ///
+    /// Note that the particular algorithm this contract uses calculates token rewards for distribution
+    /// contracts by applying decimal division to the pool of reward tokens, and then passes the remainder
+    /// to validators via the contract instantiated from `rewards_code_is`.
+This will cause edge cases where
+    /// indivisible tokens end up with the validators.
+For example if the reward pool for an epoch is 1 token
+    /// and there are two distribution contracts with 50% ratio each, that token will end up with the
+    /// validators.
+    pub distribution_contracts: UnvalidatedDistributionContracts,

     /// Code id of the contract which would be used to distribute the rewards of this token, assuming
     /// `tg4-engagement`.
 The contract will be initialized with the message: